fernando-goncalves92/EasierLog/README.md

 All connections to database are made using OLEDB API.

 ## Get Started
-Install using the Nuget package manager or the `dotnet` CLI.
+Install using the Nuget package manager console or the `dotnet` CLI.

 ```
+Install-Package EasierLog

 dotnet add package EasierLog

-Install-Package EasierLog
 ```

 After install EasierLog you need to add this to your app.confg: